martbetz/The-Promura-Project/FAQs.md

 - a photo of the front of the lens that clearly displays the full description and serial number engraved on the faceplate
 - a photo of the rear of the lens that clearly evidences the mount type

+<h4>Why are there so few links to original sources?</h4>

+Many of the sources are auction and sale listings, and they tend to disapear once the lenses move on.
+In an ideal world, everything would be archived; however, one has to be mindful of copyright and data protection.
+As a next-best solution, I try to present all the important bits using detailed and accurate summaries.

 <br>
 <center>
 *** THIS DOCUMENT IS A WORK IN PROGRESS ***